 The 2017 CCRC will feature two Celebration of Science events recognizing and celebrating the research contributions of Dr. Connie Eaves.
 A public lecture will be held on Monday, November 6, 2017 followed by a concurrent session for conference delegates on Tuesday, November 7, 2017.

 TFRI's Early Morning Run/Walk is a tradition for attendees of its Annual Scientific Meeting.
 This year, the run will be held on Monday, November 6 as part of the CCRC and to celebrate TFRI's 10th anniversary.
 Everyone is invited to join!
 Check the CCRC program for details.

-Finding careers within and outside of academia is a major stressor for trainees at all levels, and it is sometimes difficult to get career advice from academic mentors, especially regarding the multitude of career paths that exist outside of academia.
-The purpose of this session is to provide trainees with relevant information about career paths within and outside of academia to support informed career-related decisions in the future.
+Finding careers outside of academia is a major stressor for trainees at all levels, and it is sometimes difficult to get career advice from academic mentors, especially regarding the multitude of career paths that exist outside of academia.
+The purpose of this session is to provide trainees with relevant information about career paths outside of academia to support informed career-related decisions in the future.

 This interactive panel session will consist of mentors from various sectors (academia, government, industry, and NGO) who will provide a brief synopsis of their career paths.
 Trainees and fellows will then be encouraged to ask the mentors about finding, obtaining, and excelling in careers within and outside of academia.